 And I also think this one has exciting potential!

-Filed under art, education, fashion illustration, Influences, ink sketches, Joana Miranda Studio, marker and ink illustration, materials, motivation, pen and ink, Pen Sketch, Tool Box
+Filed under Art, education, fashion illustration, Influences, ink sketches, Joana Miranda Studio, marker and ink illustration, materials, motivation, pen and ink, Tool Box

 This past week I did more viola playing than sketching (you can read some of the nice reviews of New York City Ballet‘s performances at the Kennedy Center here and here); but on the 3+ hour train ride home yesterday evening I did quite a bit of catching up.
 In fact, I filled up the rest of the pages in my little Moleskin sketch book!